Cooked Rice (1 Cup, Cooked) and English Curd Rice (100 G)

 Add Fiber

-Incorporate a source of lean protein such as grilled chicken, tofu, or legumes to stabilize blood sugar levels.
+Add a source of protein such as grilled chicken, tofu, or boiled eggs to your meal, which can help stabilize blood sugar levels.

 Healthy Fats